JavaScript is required

 Authorised Officers have broad powers to search the service or business premises and anything within it in order to collect evidence, that persons at the service provide information, and to make recordings.

-An Authorised Officer may also obtain a search warrant when appropriate to do so, including when there is reason to believe that an unapproved service is being operated in contravention of the National Law.
+An Authorised Officer may also obtain a search warrant when appropriate to do so.
+This includes when there is reason to believe that an unapproved service is being operated in contravention of the National Law.

 Powers of entry